 Depicted by black posts, neutral corners are used in the event that one boxer is knocked down, receives a standing eight-count or is knocked out.
 When a referee breaks the fighters up, he will instruct the non-afflicted boxer to stand in a neutral corner.
 This allows the stunned boxer to attempt a recovery without interference from the opponent, and it also prevents the scoring boxer from receiving in-depth coaching mid-round.

-When talking about inside vs outside fighters, it is important to note what areas, these fighters occupy.
+When talking about inside vs outside fighters, it is important to note what areas these fighters occupy.
 An inside fighter will occupy the center of the ring, while an outside fighter will occupy areas closer to the ropes, using as much space as possible to stay away from their opponent.

 In the instance depicted in this image, the red fighter would be the inside fighter, thus occupying the inside of the ring.
 Conversely, the blue fighter would be the outside fighter, spending the majority of their time close to the ropes.
-It should be noted that outside fighters will pivot into the center of the ring to avoid being pinned on the roped on in a corner, but will not often spend much time in the center.
+It should be noted that outside fighters will pivot into the center of the ring to avoid being pinned on the ropes in a corner, but will not often spend much time in the center.
 This is especially true when practicing the stick-and-go technique.